Question

 -

--> The SSC CGL Tier 1 exam is scheduled to take place from 13th to 30th August 2025.
+-> The SSC CGL Tier 1 exam is scheduled to take place from 13th to 30th August 2025 in multiple shifts.

--> Aspirants should visit ssc.gov.in 2025 regularly for updates and ensure timely submission of the CGL exam form.
+-> Aspirants should visit the official website @ssc.gov.in 2025 regularly for CGL Exam updates and latest announcements.

--> The CGL Eligibility is a bachelor’s degree in any discipline.
+-> The CGL Eligibility is a bachelor’s degree in any discipline, with the age limit varying from post to post.

 -> Attempt SSC CGL Free English Mock Test and SSC CGL Current Affairs Mock Test.